cidacslab/Mathematical-and-Statistical-Modeling-of-COVID19-in-Brazil/README.md

 # Mathematical and Statistical Modeling of COVID19 in Brazil

-A library for compartimental models to understand the spread of transmission diseases focus on the spread of COVID19 in Brazil
+A library for compartimental models to understand the spread of transmission diseases focus on the spread of COVID19 in Brazil.
+The library also provide detailed informations to reproduce all published results (accepted or preprint) in the folder "Reproducibility of published results".

 # Getting started